How To Use Drip Pans And Water Pans, What To Put In Them And How To Clean Them

 When you use a drip pan, keep an eye on it so it doesn't dry out and burn all your precious gravy.
 Keep adding hot water so the liquid is always at least an inch or two deep.
 You can check often, it won't hurt.

 Water pans.
+Some smokers, like the Weber Smokey Mountain, come with a water pan.
 Water pans are not for making gravy.
 In my articles on the best setups for different grills and smokers, I advocate using a water pan under the meat or over the fire.
 Here's why:

 1) Water in the pan absorbs heat and never rises above 212°F. This helps you keep the temp down to 225°F, a temp I recommend you learn to hit with regularity (read my article on calibration).

 2) Water helps stabilize the temp in the cooker and minimize fluctuations because water temp takes longer to rise and fall than air.